Huahine: Religion

 Most of the population follows Christianity as a result of the activity of missionaries from both the Catholic Church and various Protestant groups, and European colonization.

 In 1809 the island had its first contact with Protestant Christian missionaries.
 In 1815 the Protestant mission ordered the destruction of the idols of the ancient gods of the local religion.
 In the following decades, Catholic missionaries arrived.
 Between 1819 and 1820 the first chapel was built on the island.

-Catholics, under the direction of the Archdiocese of Papeete, administer 1 religious building, the Church of the Holy Family (Église de la Sainte-Famille) which was reopened in the town of Fare (northwest of the island) on 30 October 2010.
+Catholics, under the direction of the Archdiocese of Papeete, administer one religious building, the Church of the Holy Family (Église de la Sainte-Famille) which was reopened in the town of Fare (northwest of the island) on 30 October 2010.
 The original church had been established however between 1906 and 1909.

 Economy

 The inhabitants of the island are engaged in activities such as agriculture and fishing.
-Agricultural products include vanilla (vanilla tahitiensis species) and various types of melons.
+Agricultural products include vanilla (Vanilla × tahitensis species) and various types of melons.
 Thanks to the lush coconut forest, copra production is also a very important activity for the local economy.